jashmenn/cassandra_object/README.markdown

+# WARNING

+This is an experimental branch exploring using hector.rb rather than cassandra.rb.
+It is incomplete and somewhat messy.
+That said, basic objects and serialization are working.
+However, associations and many other features are incomplete.

 # Cassandra Object

 Cassandra Object provides a nice API for working with [Cassandra](http://incubator.apache.org/cassandra/).
 CassandraObjects are mostly duck-type compatible with ActiveRecord objects so most of your controller code should work ok.
 Note that they're *mostly* compatible, Cassandra has no support for dynamic queries, or sorting.
 So the following kinds of operations aren't supported and *never will be*.